germal/OpenCVB/README.md

 Code “snippets” are provided to accelerate development of new VB.Net, OpenGL, and C++ algorithms.
-To use any snippets, first install them in Visual Studio: use the menu “Tools/Code Snippets Manager” and add the “\<OpenCVB Home Directory\>/OpenCVB.snippets” directory.
-After installing, access the code snippets with a right-click in the VB.Net code, select “Snippet/Insert Snippet” and select “OpenCVB.snippets”.
-NOTE: even C++ algorithms can use snippets, but each C++ algorithm has a VB.Net entry that includes both the C++ and the VB.Net code in the snippet.
+To use any snippets, first install them in Visual Studio:

+-   Use the menu “Tools/Code Snippets Manager” then add the “\<OpenCVB Home Directory\>/OpenCVB.snippets” directory.

+-   Access the code snippets with a right-click in the VB.Net code, select “Snippet/Insert Snippet” and select “OpenCVB.snippets”.

+-   Even C++ algorithms can use snippets, but each C++ algorithm has a VB.Net entry that includes both the C++ and the VB.Net code in the snippet.
 The C++ portion is to be cut and pasted anywhere in OpenCVB’s “CPP_Classes” Visual Studio project.

 Experimental Subsets
 ====================